 “Ageless” profiles seniors who are pursuing their passions well into their golden years, from drag queen performances to competitive sports.

-If you enjoyed this story, you might also like reading about this world champion pole artist who is 68 years old.
+If you enjoyed this story, you might also like reading about the cool grandma who has lost track of all the tattoos she’s gotten.

 More from In The Know: